Rajendra Setu

 Due to poor maintenance, it has been damaged, and a new bridge, carrying the four-lane NH 31 and double-track rail, 25 m upstream from the existing rail and road bridge, was planned in 2011.

 The construction of the new parallel double-line railway bridge was inaugurated by prime minister Narendra Modi on 12 March 2016.
-The new 1.9 km railway bridge was supposed to be operational by February 2021, but is now expected to be operational by 2024.
+The new 1.9 km railway bridge was supposed to be operational by February 2021, but is now expected to be operational by 2026.
 The contract for construction of the new bridge was awarded to M/s AFCONS Infrastructure Ltd by the Indian Railway Construction International Limited (IRCON) on an EPC contract basis.
 A new six-lane road bridge (Aunta-Simaria bridge), which has a span of 34 m, parallel to it, became operational in August 2025 after formal inauguration by prime minister Narendra Modi.

+The New Mokama Bridge officers are assigned CGM Mahesh Kumar and AGM Vishnu Dev Tripathi oversaw the construction of the new Rajendra Setu.
+At the site, the project was executed under the leadership of Shri Sham Kumar and Mahendra Pal for the main Ganga bridge, and Vikas Kumar and Siddharth Sonker for the viaduct.